oracle-livelabs/converged/microservices-ords-security/apigw/apigw.md

         </copy>
 ```

-* Now set header for Load Balancer to API GW:
+* Now set the header for Load Balancer to API GW:
   * from **Networking**/**Load Balancers**, click on load balancer name, something like *dcms***-lb**, and under **Resources / Rule Sets**, click on **Create Rule Set**:
   ![ButtonCreateRule](./images/buttoncreaterule.png " ")